-Switch to the left of the steering column.
-The indicator in the switch will light.
+- 1. Push in the Cruise Control Master Switch to the left of the steering column.
+The indicator in the switch will light. - 2.
+Accelerate to the desired cruising speed above 25 mph (40 km/h).

-- 2. Accelerate to the desired cruising speed above 25 mph (40 km/h). - Press and hold the SET/decel button on the steering wheel until the CRUISE CONTROL light on the instrument panel comes on.

-This shows the system is now activated.
+3. Press the SET/decel button on the steering wheel.
+The CRUISE CONTROL light on the instrument panel comes on to show the system is now activated.